Windsurf-Samples/windsurf-walkthrough/README.md

 ![Initialize Dev Environment](guides/assets/initialize.png)

-### Option 1: Introductory Tutorials
+### Introductory Tutorials

 Begin by following the [guides](/guides) to explore different ways of working with Windsurf.
 While these files will be cloned to your local machine, it is recommended you open these files in Github for readability.

-### Option 2: Advanced Workshop

-Once you understand the core capabilities of Windsurf, you may proceed to the [Advanced Workshop](guides/workshop/README.md).
-This self-guided section presents open-ended challenges designed to help you explore and combine Windsurf's features in practical scenarios.

-The advanced workshop will help you:
-- Apply what you've learned in practical scenarios
-- Discover effective combinations of Windsurf modalities
-- Develop your own workflow preferences
-- Tackle more complex development tasks
+### Contributing

+If you'd like to contribute to this project, please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to submit changes and improvements.

+### Disclaimer on Non-deterministic Behavior

-Note: While your specific interactions with Windsurf may vary, you should still gain an understanding of the core learning objectives to see how Windsurf can help you in your development workflow.
+While your specific interactions with Windsurf may vary, you should still gain an understanding of the core learning objectives for how Windsurf helps keep you in the flow.